joakimk/docker_services/README.md

 At [dev.auctionet.com](http://dev.auctionet.com) we use this tool and others like it to restore any previously cached database or dependency for a given project, which makes our set up time very short for new developers or reinstalls.

+These commands does not work on services that does not have any mounted volumes, e.g. that don't persist data, like memcached.

 ### How environment variables are handled

 Environment variables are automatically set and cleared using a "cd" hook: